Chandrasurya22/CMOS-Circuit-Design/README.md

     <img width="674" height="546" alt="image" src="https://github.com/user-attachments/assets/dc8b6583-d457-40fb-8e4f-f05cb142c32e" />

-Spice Simulation : If we want to determine the delay, we need to understand how to tune the W/L ratio.
+**Spice Simulation** : If we want to determine the delay, we need to understand how to tune the W/L ratio.
 This can be achieved by the Spice Simuluation.

-**WHy do we need SPICE?**</br>
+**WHy do we need SPICE?**

 The clock Tree synthesis, crosstalks, and timing are built on SPICE (Simulation Program with Integrated Circuit Emphasis), without SPICE there won't be delays and if there are no delays, the clock tree, physical design flow, crosstalk won't exist.</br>